spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/dynamic-multistore-feature-overview.md

 New stores can have CMS pages assigned, providing rich content experiences tailored to specific store needs.

-The following image shows the ability to assign a store to a specific CMS page to be shown on the Storefront.
+The following image shows the ability to assign a store to a specific CMS page to be shown on the storefront.

 ![assigning-a-cms-page-to-the-store](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/assigning-a-cms-page-to-the-store.png)